NicholasDJM/Quick-Upload/readme.md

 > [!CAUTION]
 > This program has ZERO security.
 Do not use over the internet, don't expose the port 3000 while program is in use.

+You must have Node.js installed.
+Head to [nodejs.org](https://nodejs.org/en/download/) to download it.

-1. First install dependencies: `npm i`
+1. In your terminal, run `npm start`.
-2. Then run: `node server.js`.
 Now this computer will receive files from other computers.
-3. Now, open your terminal.
-If on Linux, type `ifconfig`, to find your computer's local IP address.
-If on Windows, type `ipconfig`.
-4. On your other computer or phone: open a web browser, and navigate to the IP address found above.
+2. On your other computer or phone: open a web browser, and navigate to the IP address displayed in the terminal (Typically the WiFi IP address).
-5. Finally, upload your files!
+3. Finally, upload your files!
 If the host computer is on Windows, it will automatically open Explorer to the uploaded file.
 Files are saved in `./upload`.